Envelope Budgeting System: A Simple Way To Save

 4.1.
 Advantages of using the envelope method today

-Once the money is gone in a category, you stop spending.
-This sets a clear boundary and keeps you within your budget. - Supports improved budgeting habits
+• Prevents overspending: Once the money is spent in a category, you just stop spending.
+It simply sets a boundary and keeps you within your budget.

-Digital tools like YNAB, Goodbudget, and Mvelopes apply the same envelope principle in a more convenient and trackable way.
+• Goes well with modern apps: Digital tools such as YNAB, Goodbudget, and Mvelopes apply this envelope principle with more convenience and in a more traceable manner.

-From my experience, I started with physical envelopes to rebuild control.
-Later, I used a digital app that followed the same system and found it much easier to stick with over time.
+In my case, I began with physical envelopes to recreate control.
+Then I started to use an application that was based on the same system, finding it much easier to keep up over time.

 4.2.
 Problems with using envelopes in a modern, cashless society